| |

 Before we can use this operator, we need to make sure that the neighbour

-search for particles
+search for particles is initialised.

 By default, the particle container was created using three spatial dimensions,